-Trump Tries To Subvert Democracy With False Victory Claim
+Trump Tries to Subvert Democracy With False Victory Claim

 Contrary to Trump’s claims, no states have suddenly “called off” counting.
 Some counties will continue ballot-counting on Wednesday.

+He said he’d go to the Supreme Court, but didn’t outline what, if any, issue warranted it.
+“We want all voting to stop.
+We don’t want them to find any ballot at 4 o’ clock in the morning and add them to the list.
+It’s a very sad moment,” he said, apparently contradicting his complaints that counting had “suddenly stopped.”

+“This is a fraud on the American public.
+This is an embarrassment to our country,” he added.

-Fox News personalities Laura Ingraham, Raymond Arroyo, and Jeanine Pirro were in the East Room for Trump’s remarks along with YouTubers Diamond & Silk, according to a pool report cited by CNN.
-Members of the Trump family, Vice President
+Fox News personalities Laura Ingraham, Raymond Arroyo, and Jeanine Pirro were in the East Room for Trump’s remarks along with YouTubers Diamond and Silk, according to a pool report cited by CNN.
+Members of the Trump family and Vice President Mike Pence were also there.

 An hour earlier, Twitter slapped warnings on Trump’s tweets claiming that his campaign was “up BIG” and that Democrats were “trying to STEAL the election.”